 Groundhogs are expert diggers and healthy eaters, so some common complaints are large burrows next to a house, concrete collapsing due to digging and garden or crops being eaten.

-Valerie Blaine, nature programs manager for the Forest Preserve District of Kane County, shares a load of fun facts about the groundhog, or woodchuck, in this KCC article, which we posted around this time last year.
+Valerie Blaine, nature programs manager for the Forest Preserve District of Kane County, shares a load of fun facts about the groundhog, or woodchuck, in this KCC article, which we posted around this time two years ago.

 Weighing in at about 10 pounds, the woodchuck is a hefty rodent, Blaine says.
 Despite his bulky body and lumbering gait, the woodchuck can boogie when he needs to escape a predator.
 Woodchucks run at a loping gallop of about 10 mph.